Timescale Cloud: Performance, Scale, Enterprise

 );

-Hypercore TAM is now active on all new chunks created in the hypertable.
+Hypercore TAM is now active on all columnstore chunks in the hypertable.

 You add hash and B-tree indexes to a hypertable the same way as a regular PostgreSQL table: